by Anthony Clark

 You’ll be able to tell which ones are designed for which experience level when it comes to a craft such as this.

-While most screen printing kits are designed for personal use, some of them are efficient enough that they can be used in establishments.
+While most screen printing kits are designed for personal use, some are efficient enough to be used in establishments.

-You’ll want to seek out a screen printing kit that contains everything you need for the most complicated screen printing projects if you do need one for your profession.
+You’ll want to seek out a screen printing kit containing everything you need for the most complicated screen printing projects if you need one for your profession.

 These seem to contribute the most to detailed screen printing projects.